joedougherty/learn/nltk_pipelines_and_coroutines/README.md

 The coroutine-based solution we've been looking at is, of course, the solution prescribed.

-Here's a small class I whipped up that tries to achive the same functional goals while being a little easier on the eyes.
+I whipped up a small class that tries to achieve the same functional goals while being a little easier on the eyes.

 Instead of this: